We are CLOSED

 The Blue of Distance

-Gertrude Jekyll, who never visited Hestercombe due to her failing eyesight, often worked from a distance, drawing on her deep understanding of plants and colour to imagine a space.
-She considered how the hills beyond a garden would shift with the light — from greys to blues and purples — and how these tones might be echoed in her planting design.
+Gertrude Jekyll never visited Hestercombe.
+Due to her failing eyesight, she often worked from a distance, using her understanding of plants and colour to imagine the space; the way the hills beyond the garden would change with the light from greys to blues to purple, and how she might echo this in her planting design.

-I have chosen to work with blue-flowering plants referenced in Jekyll’s original planting plans.
-The maps included date from the early 1900s, when the garden was designed, and indicate the global origins of these species.
-The accompanying images depict both the natural habitats of the plants and contemporary photographs, many drawn from tourism sources.
-The plant studies themselves were photographed in the gardens this year.
+I have chosen to work with blue-flowered plants from Jekyll’s plans.
+The maps are from the 1900s, when the garden was designed, and show the parts of the world from which the plants originate.
+The images show the kind of terrain that is the plant’s habitat, and are contemporary photographs, often taken from tourism websites.
+The plant images are photographs taken in Hestercombe gardens this year.

 Lizzie Philps